 ALSO READUsha Martin Education & Solutions to announce Quarterly Result Usha Martin reports consolidated net loss of Rs 96.77 crore in the June 2017 quarter Usha Martin reports standalone net loss of Rs 98.30 crore in the June 2017 quarter Usha Martin reports standalone net loss of Rs 149.03 crore in the March 2017 quarter Usha Martin reports consolidated net loss of Rs 147.89 crore in the March 2017 quarter

+Between 10,000 and 12,000 youth would be trained every year, she added.
+The goal is not to make students book worms but to make them skilled, and under this the government has started "mera hunar aap".
 Stress is also being given on business education in schools and colleges, she said, adding several vocational courses have started.
 Seats in engineering colleges have also been increased, she said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)